646e62/criminal-code-tools/README.md

 The tools are designed to provide domain-specific expert inferences with human-readable explanations for the results.
 The tools themselves are functions that translate statutory legal logic into computational logic.
 The provided explanations include citations to the statute where the unformatted legislative logic is located.

 The tools will work as intended when they return accurate results with complete explanations of the program's logic.

+As of v0.0.5, the main function call will provide customizable output.
+The program call will always produce basic offence information:

 ```python
 > from main import parse_offence